Jerry-Chang975/My-Restaurant-List/README.md

 ![Restaurant home page](./public/imgs/restaurant_screencut.jpg)

-A web app that you can find some restaurants and search them with keywords.
+- A web app that you can find some restaurants and search them with keywords.
+- You can also add new, update, remove your restaurant list

 ## Getting Started

-> Ensure `Node.js` is installed on your machine
+> Ensure `Node.js` and `MySQL` is installed on your machine

 1. Clone the repo